anthonypdawson/divine-devops-universe/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for content guidelines, formatting rules, and how to add new posts or features.
 Open a pull request or issue to suggest improvements or new content.

+---

+## 🖼️ Image Format Note

+Prefer `.webp` for new images for better performance.
+If you add a `.webp` version of an existing `.png`, update all references in posts and templates to use the new format, or provide both for compatibility.

 ---